 a1) For MLO, verify the following:

-The affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each requested link are identical to those received for the corresponding affiliated APs of the AP MLD.
+If the message 3 is used for the initial 4-way handshake, the affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each requested link are identical to those received for the corresponding affiliated APs of the AP MLD.

+If the message 3 is used for the rekeying, the affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each setup link are identical to those received for the corresponding affiliated APs of the AP MLD.

 The affiliated AP MAC address and all fields in the RSNE and the RSNXE (if present), of other discovered links, if information is available are identical to those received for the affiliated APs of the AP MLD.